Oleksandr-Zhabenko/aftovolio/README.md

 - +x   — If specified with the further natural number then means that instead of maximum 7 words or their concatenations that can be analysed together as a line there will be taken the specified number here or 9 if the number is greater than 8.
 More words leads to more computations, therefore, please, use with this caution in mind.
 It can be useful mostly for the cases with the additional constraints specified (+a \.\.\. -a or +b \.\.\. -b groups, see above).

+- -cm   — If present, the program works in a special comparative mode reading information from the several files line-by-line and prompting to choose the resulting option from the files given.
+If some files do not have such lines, then the resulting option for the file is empty.
+You choose the resulting option by typing its number on the terminal.
+The total number of sources is limited to no more than 14.

 - +m   — If present followed with two arguments — the name of the file to be used for reading data for multiline processment and the second one — the number of line to be processed.
 The numeration of the lines in the file for the aftovolioUkr program here starts from 1 (so, it is: 1, 2, 3, 4,.. etc).
 The program then uses instead of text the specified line from the file specified here and prints information about its previous and next lines (if available).

 - +m2   — If present, it means that the line with the corresponding number specified here will be taken from the same file specified as +m \<file\>.
 For example, the entry +m \<file\> 1 +m2 4 means that 1 line will be taken from the file \<file\> for the similarity analysis and it will be compared not with contents of +l2 \.\.\. -l2, but with the 4th line from the same file.